KadirAlat/Analytics-Engineer-Hiring-Case/README.md

 ```

 For an example input we can see that under the same conditions, different installation IDs are also generated.
 So yes the duplication in the installs data frame is a mistake.<br>

+#### NOTE 2

+The data in the similarity tables includes the apps that have more than 30 installations throughout 2022.<br>

+#### NOTE 3

+The fees that justDice pays to Mediums for acquiring users, don't have to be paid in the same day as users install justDice products.<br>

+#### NOTE 4

+I assumed that justDice advertises its products on Medium 10 and Medium 60.
+However, Partner apps also can be installed on Medium 10 and Medium 60.<br>

+#### NOTE 5
+Partner apps are installed on Medium 1111 and Medium 26.
+Howeveer justDice also shows their other products in their own apps.<br>